Let's Assemble Us a Classic Skittle Lantern Corp

 James Franklin, Reporter

 Once a Pulitzer Prize winning reporter, James Franklin fell from grace when one of his stories, a report on bankers on Wall Street and the alleged scam loans they were using to line their own pockets, was proven to have falsehoods.
-Fired from his job at the Star City Courier, Franklin had to take and reporting gig he could, which is what led him to take a spot as a war correspondent for the London Sun.
+Fired from his job at the Star City Courier, Franklin had to take any reporting gig he could, which is what led him to take a spot as a war correspondent for the London Sun.
 Working overseas allowed Franklin two things: to write the loquacious pieces he enjoyed so much, and to indulge in his yellow journalism.

 Being so far away from watchful eyes afforded him plenty of opportunities to lie in his stories, and these stories also proved to be his most popular.
 Tales of the atrocities on the war front, alleged scandals conducted by both sides, got the newspaper's readers all in a tizzy, and that sold more papers.
 Franklin's stories were in demand, and so his articles became bigger and more sensational.
 The lies compounded on the lies, and the fear he created caused more papers to be sold.
 It was the perfect cycle for Franklin.

 And to think, he only started telling his tales when his uncle died.
 In his will, the uncle left Franklin a small chest of old items the older man had collected in the first Great War.
 Photos, newspaper clippings, and various trinkets, all things the uncle thought James would appreciate, items that might inspire stories.
 One item in particular stood out, though: an old, rusted amulet with a piece of yellow topaz set within.
 His eyes were drawn to the amulet, and he immediately put it on, the rest of the chest forgotten.
-The amulet has never left his neck, a kind of good luck charm (so he's thought) that's carried him ever since.
+The amulet never left his neck, a kind of good luck charm (so he thought) that carried him ever since.

 Also, the fact that I can have the Yellow Lantern do a play on yellow journalism was a bonus for me.
 A solid double entendre.